FENECON Industrial XL Operating Instructions

 • Use as mobile energy storage,

 Pictograms on the system indicate dangers, prohibitions and instructions.
-Replace illegible or missing pictograms with new ones.
+Illegible or missing pictograms must be replaced by new ones.

-Pictogram on the enclosure, and marking of components which do not clearly indicate that they contain electrical equipment which may be the cause of a risk of electric shock.
+Pictogram on the housing and labeling of components where it is not immediately apparent that they contain electrical equipment that could pose a risk of electric shock.

 On the battery packs.